 Nearly 100 years later, the world is emerging from lockdown but may soon have to re-enter a no-income framework.
 At that The unit of price change for bonds (1%), futures (0.01%), shares ($1) and mortgage fees (1% of the p..., overleveraged households will begin selling assets at a loss, including assets that will drive down the markets.
 Once again, all the institutional financing won’t help, since it will merely serve to inflate debt that has no way of being repaid.

 The common thread –floundering production, easy credit and insurmountable debt, both on the household level and that of central banks.

 And hence, the term: The Bear Market’s Bull Trap.

 Luckily, trading CFDs entails the ability to short an asset.
 However, even if you intend to “play the trap”, there are precautions that should be followed.

 The most important tool against a Bull/Bear Trap is your stop loss, but even then, you may not be able to enter one in a feasible manner.
 The moment you realise you’re in a trap, emerge.
-Close down the position, even if at a slight loss.
+Close down the An open trade or transaction.
+A position can be long (a contract to buy the asset) or short (a contr..., even if at a slight loss.